 correspond to different subcarriers.
 The subset of subcarriers included is determined by the values of the

-Partial BW Info (TBD) and Grouping subfields of the EHT MIMO Control field.
+Partial BW Info and Grouping subfields of the EHT MIMO Control field.
 For each subcarrier

 included, the deviation in decibels of the SNR of that subcarrier for each column of V relative to the average

-SNR of the corresponding space-time stream is computed using Equation (9-2) except that k is the subcarrier
+SNR of the corresponding spatial stream is computed using Equation (9-2) except that k is the subcarrier

-index in the range scidx0  scidxNs – 1 and SNRi is the average SNR of space-time stream i
+index in the range scidx0  scidxNs – 1 and SNRi is the average SNR of spatialstream i

 reported in the Average SNR of Space-Time Stream i field of the EHT Compressed Beamforming Report